cisagov/XFD/docs/src/documentation-pages/user-guide/quickstart.md

 Crossfeed stores a list of **root domains** for each organization.
 Each root domain and all its subdomains will be scanned by Crossfeed.
 For example:

-- A root domain of **cyber.dhs.gov** will scan cyber.dhs.gov, as well as other subdomains such as www.crossfeed.cyber.dhs.gov and staging.crossfeed.cyber.dhs.gov.
+- A root domain of **cyber.dhs.gov** will scan cyber.dhs.gov, as well as other subdomains such as crossfeed.cyber.dhs.gov and staging.crossfeed.cyber.dhs.gov.
-- A root domain of **cisa.gov** will scan cisa.gov as well as all subdomains, including www.cisa.gov and presidentscup.cisa.gov.
+- A root domain of **cisa.gov** will scan cisa.gov as well as all subdomains, including <span>www.</span>cisa.gov and presidentscup.cisa.gov.

 To view which root domains are assigned to your organization, go to My Account -> Manage Organizations and select your organization.
 Navigate to the "Settings" tab.